Martxian/1800_202310_BBY11/README.md

 # Project Title

 ## 1. Project Description
-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...
+Our application notifies users about the status of certain grocery stores specifically located in Surrey, as well as the current weather and extreme conditions.

 ## 2. Names of Contributors
 List team members and/or short bio's here...
 * Hi my name is MunyoungCho.
 * Hello my name is Kenneth and i am so excited to finish this program!
 * Hi my name is Marvin Sio.
-I can't wait to start this project because I want to make a useful app about the weather.

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.
 * HTML, CSS, JavaScript
 * Bootstrap 5.0 (Frontend library)
 * Firebase 8.0 (BAAS - Backend as a Service)
-* ...
+* MapBox API

 ## 4. Complete setup/installion/usage
 State what a user needs to do when they come to your project.
 How do others start using your code or application?